| 16

 September 2005

-There are two species of treble Bar.
+There are two species of Treble Bar.
 I think this is most likely to be the Common Treble-bar Moth, Aplocera plagiata sheltering amongst the Privet on the lower slopes of Mill Hill. |

 2 September